PDF program

 Young Talents in Internal Medicine World Contest: Award Ceremony

-Session IX: Annual Update in Diabetology
+Session XI: Annual Update in Diabetology

-Under auspices of the European Association for the Study of Diabetes and the International Diabetes Federation Europe
+Under the auspices of the European Association for the Study of Diabetes and the International Diabetes Federation Europe

 Part 1